 Now, Revinate customers can skip all the manual work and simply toggle on auto-UTM links with the click of a button.
 With auto-UTM links enabled, Revinate automatically generates and auto-appends parameters to the link of the campaign, tracking traffic generated from each email campaign.

 Looking for more ways to save time in your marketing efforts?
-Revinate Marketing is the easiest solution for keeping your guest data clean, segmenting your guest database, creating great looking email campaignsund automating your marketing efforts.
+Revinate Marketing is the easiest solution for keeping your guest data clean, segmenting your guest database, creating great looking email campaigns, and automating your marketing efforts.